eclipse-edc/Connector/docs/developer/decision-records/2023-02-28-processing-callbacks/README.md

 ### State Machines

-During a state transition, a `ContractNegotiationListener` or `TransferProcessListener` will resolve `CallbackAddress` entries matching the state to be transitioned to by querying the `CallbackRegistry` and current `TransferProcess`.
+During a state transition, a `ContractNegotiationEventListener` or `TransferProcessEventListener` will resolve `CallbackAddress` entries matching the state to be transitioned to by querying the `CallbackRegistry` and current `TransferProcess`.
 If a resolved callback is marked as transactional, an invocation error will mark the current transaction as rollback-only;
 otherwise, invocation errors will be logged and the transaction will proceed.
 Invocations will use the standard EDC retry mechanism.

-> Note that the EventRouter cannot be used for dispatching as the `ContractNegotiation` and `TransferProcess` must be available during dispatch
+> Note that the event framework and EventRouter will be refactored to include contract negotiation and transfer process data as part of a pre-requisite Decision Record.

 > Note that transactional callback endpoints must be idempotent.
 De-duplication can be performed by comparing the associated process id and state with previous invocations.

 #### Dispatching

 Dispatching to callback endpoints will be performed by registered `RemoteMessageDispatcher`s corresponding to the protocol part of the callback URI.
-These dispatchers will send
-DTOs representing the `ContractNegotiation` or `TransferProcess`.
+These dispatchers will send events representing the `ContractNegotiation` or `TransferProcess` data received by the event listener.

 ### DataFlowController